Explore health content from A to Z.

-As you recover from breast surgery, your doctor will tell you when it is safe to begin exercising.
+As you recover from breast surgery, your health care provider will tell you when it is safe to begin exercising.
 Your goal will be to regain normal range of motion and use of your arm.
-For your safety, use this handout only as directed by your doctor or physical therapist.
+For your safety, use this handout only as directed by your health care provider or physical therapist.

-Stand and face a wall, with your toes 4–6 inches from it.
+Stand and face a wall, with your toes 4 to 6 inches from it.

 Place your forearms against the wall, hands at eye level.

 Walk your hands up the wall, keeping palms parallel.
 Stop if you feel pulling or pain.

 Hold the stretch for 15 to 20 seconds.
 Move your hands back down the wall.